Professor-G/StreamingInstability_YJ14/docs/index.rst

 The code provides three main functionalities: Protoplanetary disk modeling, dust opacity calculations using DSHSARP opacities (supports mono and polydisperse models), and the main class `RadiativeTransferCube <https://protort.readthedocs.io/en/latest/autoapi/protoRT/rtcube/index.html#protoRT.rtcube.RadiativeTransferCube>`_ which conducts the radiative transfer, computing the optical depth, intensities, and resulting mass excess when optically thin emission is assumed.

-To get started, a test dataset from a single-species streaming instability simulation without self-gravity, from Yang & Johansen (2014), is provided and automatically loaded if no data is input.
-This is a shearing box with cubic domain, taken orbit 100.
-It will be loaded alongside the corresponding 1D coordinate axis array, in units of gas scale height.
+To get started, a test dataset from a single-species streaming instability simulation without self-gravity, from `Yang and Johansen 2014 <https://iopscience.iop.org/article/10.1088/0004-637X/792/2/86>`_ is provided and automatically loaded if no data is input.
+This is a shearing box with a cubic domain, taken at orbit 100.
+The ``data`` will be loaded alongside the corresponding 1D coordinate ``axis`` array, in units of gas scale height.

 .. code-block:: python